Battle of Glorieta Pass

 New Mexico, Utah and Colorado were "giant recruiting grounds" for potential enlistees to the Southern cause.
 All three states had populations loyal to the Confederacy and southern New Mexico had already effectively seceded from the government at Santa Fe and formed a separate territory all the way to California.

-Need for supplies.
-War materials in New Mexico were rumored to be extensive (6,000-8,000 rifles and 25-30 cannon) and the morale of the Federal troops guarding the territory was said to be abysmal.
+Need for supplies War materials in New Mexico were rumored to be extensive (6,000-8,000 rifles and 25-30 cannon) and the morale of the Federal troops guarding the territory was said to be abysmal.
 Capture of these territories would mean more wealth for the Confederacy from the rich mines of Colorado.
 Slavery could be expanded, especially into fertile California, and Arizona could be used as a springboard to invade Mexico.

-Circumvent the blockade.
-And perhaps most important, there would be access to 1,200 miles of California coastline with many open, blockade-free ports.
+Circumvent the blockade And perhaps most important, there would be access to 1,200 miles of California coastline with many open, blockade-free ports.
 Open trading ports meant better chance of recognition by, and trading with, European countries.

 In 1861, Jefferson Davis commissioned General Henry Hopkins Sibley to raise three full regiments in West Texas, which eventually became the Fourth, Fifth and Seventh Texas Volunteer Cavalry.
 The Fourth was commanded by Colonel James Reily with Colonel William R. Scurry second in command.
 The Fifth was led by Col. Thomas Green with Lt.
 Harry C. Macneill and the Seventh was commanded by Col. William Steele with Lt.
 Col J. S. Sutton as second.
 Lt.
 Col John Baylor, self-appointed Governor of the new territory, led the Second Texas Regiment, Mounted Rifles.
 By late Fall 1861, there were 3,500 men prepared to invade New Mexico.

-By June 1861, Lt.
+Union Plans By June 1861, Lt.
 Col Edward R. S. Canby, Union commander of the Department of New Mexico, was alerted to the Confederate mobilization near El Paso.
 To prepare, Canby moved to enlarge his army of only 2,500 men.
 He appealed to Colorado Governor William Gilpin for two companies of militia and New Mexico Governor Rencher for eleven companies of volunteers.
 On July 23, 1861, Baylor crossed the state line to take the Federal Fort Fillmore, near Mesilla, which surrendered to them in a controversial move on the 27th.

 The Federals fell back and reorganized at Santa Fe.
 Canby increased his requests for volunteers.
 By February, 1862, Canby reported that he had 4,000 troops at the ready and 3,000 Confederates under Sibley's command were moving up the Rio Grande Valley.

-February 21, 1862 saw the first major conflict between Union and Confederate forces in the West, the Battle of Valverde near Fort Craig, 100 miles south of Albuquerque.
+Battle of Valverde February 21, 1862 saw the first major conflict between Union and Confederate forces in the West, the Battle of Valverde near Fort Craig, 100 miles south of Albuquerque.
 The Texans won the battle with 200 casualties attributed to each side.
 However, Fort Craig remained in Union hands under Canby.
 Needing supplies, the Confederates began a steady march up the Rio Grande and took possession of Albuquerque on March 2, 1862.
 Major Charles Pyron of the Second Texas Regiment was sent on to unprotected Santa Fe and hoisted the Confederate flag over the Palace of the Governors on March 13.
 With supplies running low, Sibley knew they could not remain idle and determined to advance on Fort Union to capture its great stores and arsenal.
 (Ironically, Sibley had supervised the construction of the arsenal at Fort Union before the war broke out.)

-Quick-stepping Colorado soldiers.
-Meanwhile, the First Regiment of Colorado Volunteers marched rapidly down from Denver to reinforce the Union troops at Fort Union.
+Quick-Stepping Colorado Volunteers Meanwhile, the First Regiment of Colorado Volunteers marched rapidly down from Denver to reinforce the Union troops at Fort Union.
 The First Regiment consisted of ten companies of men with John P. Slough as Colonel and Samuel F. Tappan as Lt.
 Colonel.
 John M. Chivington, a Methodist minister, refused the commission of Chaplain and was designated a Major.
 Commands were issued to march on February 13, 1862 with the following companies and their commanders:

 Co.
 A - Captain Edward Wynkoop